 Premium NBN 100 plans

 Premium NBN 100 is best-suited to those needing to download and upload hefty files, or maintain multiple streams.
-If you work from home, play games online, live in a larger home with multiple users, or just want the fastest broadband available, this plan could be right for you.
+If you work from home, play online games, live in a larger home with multiple users, or just want the fastest broadband available, this plan could be right for you.
 But for average users or small households, NBN 50 or NBN 25 might be more appropriate, as the price premium you pay for NBN 100 can be quite pronounced.

-There are also fewer data-capped plans floating around on the Premium speed tier; unlimited data seems to be the bread and butter of many telcos.
+There are also fewer data-capped plans floating around on the Premium speed tier; unlimited data seems to be the standard now for most telcos.
 It’s not unrealistic to expect unlimited data to cost less than $90 a month; however, watch out for setup fees and other charges.
 Many providers now offer month-to-month plans only, while others might waive setup or activation fees if you sign on to a contract over 6, 12 or even 24 months.